 Adopt a Policy

 Adopting an agencywide policy is often enough to break through many barriers and provide the opportunity for recycled-content products (RCP) to prove themselves.
 A buy recycled policy will increase awareness of the mandates and requirements related to RCP procurement.
 It will also allow staff to address agencywide commitment and resource allocation needs.
 Adoption of a policy involves upper-level management and raises awareness about RCPs at all levels.
+Staff can learn about green purchasing by taking the Department of General Services CalPCA Procurement Courses on environmental purchasing policies

 Develop a Buy Recycled Team